lafesa/machine/weekly report.md

 On this week we review week one challenge and we implement sampling concept for imbalance(over-sampling) and also we learn how to arrange you work in good manner.
 Also on this we learn about confusion matrix how it can help you to choice the best model for you challange and also we were saw the different between uses of sampling and without sampling on model.

-Generally the implementation of imbalance to dataset it can help to reduce the fairness decision  based on large number of certain class and also recommendation it help companies to increase the productive of item's.
+Generally the implementation of imbalance to dataset it can help to reduce the fairness decision  based on large number of certain class and also recommendation it help companies to increase the productive of item's.</br>